scavru/MarinaraAndroidPWA/README.md

 * File downloads using Android Download Manager
 * Android notifications triggered by the web application
 * External links support
-* No server address or credentials hardcoded in the source code

 ## Requirements